 - The main culprits are the various regulators and the politicians who submit to the dictates' food & beverage industries, knowing clearly that the public good is being harmed.

-- The Chinese diet, even today, is not very rich in sugars.
+Type 2 diabetes has become an epidemic in China.
+(The Chinese diet, even today, is not very rich in sugars.)

-- The leading cause is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet.
+The leading cause of T2D is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet combined with a stressful lifestyle.

-- Fifteen years is too short to allow for genetic & lifestyle changes; the most notable dietary change in the period under consideration is a dramatic consumption increase in meat, dairy, pastries, and fast-food.
-Chinese cuisine is based mainly on frying; the switch to cheaply refined oils have turned them into trans fats.
+- The most notable dietary change in the period under consideration is a dramatic consumption increase in meat, dairy, pastries, and fast food.
+Chinese cuisine is based mainly on frying; switching to cheaply refined oils has turned them into trans fats.